BabakShah/dsp/01a-install.md

 `python3 --version`

->> The Python version I have installed is: Python 3.6.5
+>> The Python version installed is: Python 3.6.5